 Figure 3.
 Phylogenetic tree performed based on maximum likelihood analysis inferred from the ITS matrix using ML/Transfer bootstrap expectation with 1000 bootstrap replicates in RaxML.
 Values at each node represent percent bootstrap support; bootstrap percentages less than 50% are not shown.
 The main and strong supported clades on the tree are marked with the numbers I-IV.
 However, the subclades are tagged as a and b.
-The main and strong supported clades on the tree are marked as A-C2.
+The main and strong supported clades on the tree are marked with the numbers I-IV.
+Discussed groups of species are marked as A-C2.